 “... some assert that he joined the league of treachery more through necessity than inclination.
 This is the excuse the English make for him, and those, of the greater credit, for the Normans affirm the contrary, to whose decision the Divinity itself appears to assent, showing many and very great miracles at his tomb; for they declare that during his captivity, he wiped away his transgressions by daily sorrow.”

-Orderic Vitalis spent five weeks at Crowland - where the cult of Waltheof was fostered.
-As a result, his story becomes more hagiography than history.
-However, Orderic says that Waltheof (“a handsome man of splendid physique”) had been taken to his place of execution – St.Giles’ Hill, outside Winchester – very early in the morning, whilst people were still asleep.
+Orderic Vitalis spent five weeks at Crowland, where the cult of Waltheof was fostered.
+Consequently, his narrative (‘HE’ IV: ii, 266–7) becomes more hagiography than history.
+Waltheof (“a handsome man of splendid physique”) had been taken to his place of execution – St Giles’ Hill, outside Winchester – very early in the morning, whilst people were still asleep.
 Once there, Waltheof gave away his rich garments to the few clergy and poor who were present, and prostrated himself in prayer.
 After some considerable time, his executioners, anxious to get the job over before the citizens awoke and intervened to prevent the sentence being carried out, told him to get up.
 He asked to be allowed to say the Lord’s prayer:

-“As they agreed he rose, and kneeling with his eyes raised to heaven and his hands stretched out he began to say aloud, 'Our Father, which art in Heaven'.
-But when he reached the last sentence and said, 'And lead us not into temptation,' such tears and lamentations broke from him that he could not finish his prayer.
+“As they agreed he rose, and kneeling with his eyes raised to heaven and his hands stretched out he began to say aloud, “Our Father, which art in Heaven”.
+But when he reached the last sentence and said, “And lead us not into temptation,” such tears and lamentations broke from him that he could not finish his prayer.
 The executioner refused to wait any longer, but straightway drawing his sword struck off the earl’s head with a mighty blow.
-Then the severed head was heard by all present to say in a clear voice, 'But deliver us from evil.
+Then the severed head was heard by all present to say in a clear voice, “But deliver us from evil.
 Amen.”*

-).
-A fortnight later, “at the request of Judith and with the king’s permission”, the abbot of Crowland dug up the body (“which still remained incorrupt with blood as fresh as if he had just died”), transported it to Crowland and buried it in the chapter-house.
+Waltheof’s body was flung into a ditch and covered with turf.
+A fortnight later, “at the request of Judith and with the king’s permission”, the abbot of Crowland dug up the body (“which still remained incorrupt with the blood as fresh as if he had just died”), transported it to Crowland and buried it in the chapter-house.